 Benefits: Faculty members walk away with:

 - Experiences with active learning and understanding of learning-centered design

 - A community of faculty and UTLC staff for ongoing feedback and support during the academic year

 Testimonials.
 We firmly believe that participation in CDI can help you realize your dreams as a teacher to create truly transformative and memorable learning experiences for students.
-Here is some of what we’ve heard from our 2015 and 2016 alumni (listed separately):
+Here is some of what we’ve heard from our CDI alumni (listed separately):

 - I had heard of or tried course changes in a very ad hoc manner.
 I now see the big picture.

 - The CDI experience was beyond my expectations.
 It was a life changing experience.

 - My expectations were exceeded!
 This was incredibly inspirational and eye-opening.
 Come to think of it, I might have (subconsciously) expected a content-centered learning experience but, alas, it was very learning-centered!

 - It demystified the language of academic assessment.